-The project features a major exhibition at Leicester’s New Walk Museum and Art Gallery from April – June 2019 that tells the story of the Mods but through the eyes of those that were there.
-The Mods: Shaping a Generation project has been created and organised by Shaun Knapp (Author of Mods: Two City Connection/High Flying Around), Joe Nixon (Co-founder of Arch Creative) and Soft Touch Arts.
+The project featured a major exhibition at Leicester’s New Walk Museum and Art Gallery from April – June 2019 that told the story of the Mods but through the eyes of those that were there.
+The Mods: Shaping a Generation project was created and organised by Shaun Knapp (Author of Mods: Two City Connection/High Flying Around), Joe Nixon (Co-founder of Arch Creative) and Soft Touch Arts.

-The exhibition is based on social history author Shaun Knapp’s book, Mods: Two City Connection (published 2019) and includes eye witness accounts and photographs from Leicester and Nottingham Mods, most of which has never been seen or heard before.
+The exhibition was based on social history author Shaun Knapp’s book, Mods: Two City Connection (published 2019) and included eye witness accounts and photographs from Leicester and Nottingham Mods, most of which had never been seen or heard before.

-The exhibition will include scooters, ephemera, and original 1960s clothing provided by designer Roger K Burton as seen in the film Quadrophenia.
+The exhibition included scooters, ephemera, and original 1960s clothing provided by designer Roger K Burton as seen in the film Quadrophenia.

-Leicester charity Soft Touch Arts are involving up to 100 young people from disadvantaged backgrounds, giving them the opportunity to meet the older generation and participate in creating an ‘inspired by’ Mod culture exhibition called ‘Modified’ at Soft Touch Arts to run alongside the New Walk Museum exhibition.
+Leicester charity Soft Touch Arts involved up to 100 young people from disadvantaged backgrounds, giving them the opportunity to meet the older generation and participate in creating an ‘inspired by’ Mod culture exhibition called ‘Modified’ at Soft Touch Arts that ran alongside the New Walk Museum exhibition.

 Mods: Shaping A Generation wouldn’t have been possible without the support of our sponsors and all of our contributors including the original Leicester and Nottingham Mods.
 Find out more about those who’ve made this project happen.